AdesisNetlife/croak/README.md

 for development, testing or building stuff.

-Usually, this configuration tends to grow when your repository has an amount of different tasks and this configuration also tends to be very similar or redundant across different repositories in your project
+Usually, this configuration tends to grow when your repository has an amount of different tasks and also it tends to be very similar or redundant across different repositories in your project

+You probably need the same tasks in your project to, for example, run tests, generate documentation, statically analize the code, generate a coverage report or measure the code complexibility

-Continuous changing and improvement is a constant in any software project, so using Croak you can reduce dramatically your project automation configuration changing time by centralizing it
+Continuous changing and improvement is a constant in any software project.
+Using Croak you can reduce dramatically your project automation configuration changing time centralizing it and ensuring changes will be aplied to the entire project

 You can see a complete example project structure using Croak [here][6]